rdentato/tst/tutorial/README.md

      8 PASS│  fact(5) == 120
 ^^^^^^ RSLT ▷ 0 FAIL | 4 PASS | 0 SKIP
 ```
-The idea is to have a single executable file which defines a `run` of tests that will cover a
+The idea is to have a single executable file which defines a "run" of tests that will cover a
 logically related set of functions or will go over a specific use case.

-The `tstsuite()` function will serve as `main()`: you don't need (and should not) define a `main()` function.
+The `tstsuite()` macro will generate `main()`: you don't need (and should not) define a `main()` function.

 <a id="failures"></a>

 ## Handling failures
 If you looked at the `fact_0()` function in the previous section, you may have noticed that there is, actually, a bug in it.
-We didn't detected it becauses we failed to check for one of the edge case: 0! = 1.
+We didn't detect it because we failed to check for one of the edge cases: 0! = 1.
 Let's do it:

 ```c